hanslindetorp/iMusicXML/README.md

 All rights belongs to Hans Lindetorp.
 Feel free to use it.
 The code will change a lot during the next next years and will serve as a platform for studies related to music production in interactive media.

 ## Getting started:
-Learn how to install iMusic and create two loops that can alternate by a javascript call.
+Learn how to install iMusic and implement four loops that can alternate by a javascript call.

 ### Prepare the audio loops
+* Create a folder called ”audio” in your HTML-project.
+* Put your audio loops (mp3) in the folder.
+(There is an audio-folder in this directory including four loops)
 * Bounce your tracks from your DAW into separate files.
 Include audio tail to preserve reverb and sustained notes.
 * Create a folder called ”audio” in your HTML-project.
 * Put the audio files in that folder